riak-synrc/pbkdf2/share/docs/rst/range.rst

 HTTP allows you to specify byte ranges for requests.
 This allows the implementation of resumable downloads and skippable audio and video streams alike.
-Now this is available for all attachments inside CouchDB.
+This is available for all attachments inside CouchDB.

 This is just a real quick run through how this looks under the hood.
 Usually, you will have larger binary files to serve from CouchDB, like